-About usBack in 2012 Youtube upped their Flash Player requirements.
+About usBack in 2012 Youtube upped their Flash Player requirement.
 They locked out many Mac OS owners with perfectly fine working machines.
 As an answer, Nicolas Bahamondes started Cornica with the aim of bringing video entertainment back to Mac OS users.
 As brilliant as the idea was, unfortunately, as short-lived it was.
 Hosting expenses and a hard disk crash ended Cornica 1.0.

 Years later, Bolkonskij contacted Nicolas about bringing Cornica back.
-Nicolas agreed and also supplied the great new Cornica logo.
+Nicolas agreed to use the name and also supplied our great new Cornica logo.
 Cornica is now live, including an updated look yet remaining Netscape 4.x compatible.

 So you're basically a YouTube for the poor?Cornica does not strive to be a YouTube clone.
 You won't find influencer videos here.
 Nor political stuff.
 And no commercialization whatsoever.